btcven/locha/documentation/en/chapter_2.md

 On industrial enviroments in which a WSN can be deployed, the functionality of the communication its influenced for the ability of the radio signal to penetrate, reflect and bend towards obstacles.

-Consequently, in the presence of a major signal frecuency the lower its bandwidth will be, as a result the RF wave has more losses going thru the walls.
+Consequently, in the presence of a major signal frequency the lower its bandwidth will be, as a result the RF wave has more losses going thru the walls.

 Taking all these considerations into account, sub-GHz frecuencies offer an alternative to the congested 2.4 GHz band, to which devices like Wi-Fi routers inside offices or homes, computers and mobile phones with active Bluetooth, microwaves, all cause interference in the air.